rschwabco/aserto-demo/Tutorial.md

 ## Application Overview

 The application we will build in this tutorial will be a simple one:
-The user will be able to log in and out, and once they're logged in the application will attempt to access a protected asset served by an Express.js API.
-The Express.js API will call the Aserto hosted authorizer.
-The authorizer will apply a policy which will allow only one user to access this asset based on their email.
-We're going to two create two test users - and expect only one of them to have access to a mock sensitive asset we'll simulate.
+The user will be able to log in and out, and once they're logged in the application will attempt to access a sensitive asset served by an Express.js API.
+The Express.js API will call the _Aserto hosted authorizer_.
+The authorizer will apply a _policy_ which will allow only one user to access this asset based on their email.
+We're going to create two test users - and expect only one of them to have access to the mock sensitive asset we'll simulate.

 ## Prerequisites